How (and Why) I Use Shamanic Medicine and Psychedelics to Prepare for My Own Death

-Until delving deeper into the path of shamanic medicine and psychedelics, I gave little attention in pondering the concept of death and dying.
+Until delving deeper into the path of shamanic medicine and psychedelics, I gave little attention to pondering the concept of death and dying.
 It’s not a concept though, even though we can only know it conceptually, until it’s actually our time to experience it.
 It’s one of the great certainties in life.
 The ultimate guarantee.

 (Unless the future of science/medicine/technology proves otherwise, of course!
 Another article entirely.)